 If you have been charged with a traffic offence in Brisbane or the surrounding areas, you should seek legal advice from the best traffic lawyers Brisbane can offer you.
 Doing so will greatly improve your chances of lessening the severity your penalty.
 Here at Guest Traffic Lawyers Brisbane we act for all persons charged with criminal offences who are required to appear before the Magistrates, District and Supreme Court.
 We also conduct appeals in the Court of Appeal and High Court.
 In addition to representing people all over Queensland, we often travel to other states and territories.
 Our lawyers are admitted to practice all over Australia.

-We offer free initial consultations (including in prisons) to assist with a number of traffic offence matters.
+We offer initial consultations (including in prisons) to assist with a number of traffic offence matters.
 Please get in touch with us either via email or by calling (07) 3211 3007.
 Our team of experienced Brisbane drink driving, drug driving and traffic lawyers will be more than happy to assist you.